Adelaide Christmas Pageant: History

-Adelaide's Christmas Pageant was founded by Sir Edward Hayward, owner of the Adelaide department store John Martin's, who was inspired by the Toronto Santa Claus Parade and Macy's Thanksgiving Day Parade.
-He opened the first 'Children's Christmas Parade' on 18 November 1933 at the height of the Great Depression.
-It was a success; running for around 40 minutes with just 8 floats and 3 bands, it attracted 200,000 spectators and from then the tradition of the John Martin's Christmas Pageant or as it was affectionately known the 'Johnnie's Christmas Pageant' was born.
+Adelaide's Christmas Pageant was founded by Edward Hayward, owner of the Adelaide department store John Martin's, who was inspired by the Toronto Santa Claus Parade and Macy's Thanksgiving Day Parade.
+He organised the first 'Children's Christmas Parade' on 18 November 1933 at the height of the Great Depression.
+It was a success; running for around 40 minutes with eight floats and three bands, it attracted 200,000 spectators and from then the tradition of the John Martin's Christmas Pageant or as it was affectionately known the 'Johnnie's Christmas Pageant' was born.
 Father Christmas was introduced in 1934 and tradition of the pageant finishing at the Magic Cave (itself created in 1905) was established.

-During the war years of 1941–1944, the pageant was in abeyance.
+Due to World War II the pageant was in abeyance between 1941 and 1944.
 It was restored in 1945.
 By 1969, the event had grown significantly, with attendances reaching 500,000 and television broadcasting commencing.
 In 1979, the largest induction of new floats took place, with 16 joining the pageant.

-In 1985, John Martin's was acquired by David Jones Limited, who continued the pageant under the John Martin's name.
-However, with the collapse of the Adelaide Steamship Group (of which David Jones was a significant member), and the public float of the David Jones retailing arm, in the mid-1990s the South Australian Government acquired the event.
-It sought sponsorship from the South Australian business community, and in 1996 sold the naming rights to the six South Australian Credit Unions: Australian Central, Savings & Loans, Community CPS, PowerState, Satisfac and the Police Credit Union.
-Today, the pageant is managed by Events South Australia, a division of the South Australian Tourism Commission.
-As a result of mergers, the current naming right sponsors until 2018 were People's Choice Credit Union, Beyond Bank Australia, Credit Union SA and Police Credit Union.
-One Johnnie's tradition that the credit unions have been delighted to continue is that of the Pageant Queen.
+In 1985, John Martin's was acquired by David Jones, who continued the pageant under the John Martin's name.
+However, with the collapse of the Adelaide Steamship Company, and the public float of the David Jones retailing arm, in the mid-1990s the Government of South Australia took over the organisation of the event, which it continues to manage through Events South Australia, a division of the South Australian Tourism Commission.
+It sought sponsorship from the South Australian business community, and in 1996 sold the naming rights to the six South Australian Credit Unions: Australian Central, Savings & Loans, Community CPS, PowerState, Satisfac and the Police Credit Union, which, as a result of mergers, had by 2018 become People's Choice Credit Union, Beyond Bank Australia, Credit Union SA and Police Credit Union.
+One Johnnie's tradition that the credit unions have been continued is that of the Pageant Queen.
 In 2009 a Pageant King and Princes were introduced to the Pageant and with the Pageant Queen and Princesses make up the Pageant Royal Family.
-The Royal Family tour the state visiting schools, libraries and children's groups as well as the Women's and Children's Hospital on Pageant Day to share the Pageant magic.
+The Royal Family tour the state visiting schools, libraries and children's groups as well as the Women's & Children's Hospital on Pageant Day to share the Pageant magic.